(Photo Credit: Pixabay)

 (Photo Credit: CCV)

-Despite the constant reminder of the need for water conservation, you should not use a single bucket of water to wash your car.
-You're just soaking your wash mitt into a bucket of grit-filled water and using that to clean your car.
+Despite the need for water conservation, you should not use a single bucket of water to wash your car.
+You're just soaking your wash mitt into a bucket of grit-filled water and using that to clean your vehicle.
 Try the two-bucket wash method – one bucket of soap mixture and another bucket of clean water.
 Soak your wash mitt into the bucket of clean water to rinse out any dirt particles before you put it back into the bucket of soap mixture and continue washing your car.

 (Photo Credit: Thrillist)

-Some of you would end the car wash process by pouring that bucket of soapy water over your car to 'rinse' it.
-That's just equivalent to pouring a bucket of dirt over yourself after your shower!
-You should simply rinse your car with a bucket of clean water!
+Some of you would finish the car washing process by pouring a bucket of soapy water over your car to 'rinse' it.
+That's equivalent to pouring a bucket of dirt over yourself after you have showered!
+You should always rinse your car with a bucket of clean water.

 (Photo Credit: Pinterest)

 Many car owners leave their cars to air dry after washing.
-But drying your car with a towel is necessary to prevent water spotting!
-As water evaporates, the minerals in water remain on the car surface, inevitably creating water spots.
-Always remember to use a microfiber cloth/towel to prevent scratches on your car.
+But did you know drying your car with a towel is necessary to prevent water spotting?
+As water evaporates, the minerals in the water remain on the car surface, inevitably creating water spots.
+Always remember to use a microfibre cloth/towel to dry your car after washing to prevent watermarks.